HenryECA/NLPII_Proyect/README.md

 2. **Evaluate Performance - IfEval:**

    First, browse to the ``/IfEval`` directory.
-   Then, run `nlp_ifeval.ipynb` to compute IfEval metrics on the saved model.
+   Then, run `nlp_ifeval.ipynb` to get the IfEval responses with your best model.
+Remember to change the path to it.
+Also, if you want to see the metrics, just execute the command given in the ifeval_command.txt file on the temrinal.

-   Finally, the metrics will be presented in the `ifeval_metrics.txt` file for you to check the model's performance in several different scenarios.
+   Finally, the metrics will be presented printed in the terminal to check the model's performance in several different scenarios.

 ---